Add your promotional text...

 C.

-Upload both, your text file to proof-read, and the Graven Style Guide PDF file, and finally, type in any of the above instructions to Claude, telling it to proof your included story or text using the Graven Style Sheet that you provided.
-It is as simple as that!
+Upload both, your text file to proof-read, and the Graven Style Guide file; and finally, type in any of the above instructions to Claude, directing it to proof your included text file using the Graven Style Guide that you provided.
+It is as simple as A-B-C!

-Special Note: Store your new Graven Style Sheet PDF file in a safe place, so that you can use it every time you visit Claude AI for proofing your materials.
+Special Note: Store your new Graven Style Guide in a safe place, so that you can use it every time you visit Claude AI for proofing your materials.
 This special file contains the instructions that tell Claude how to proof your words in order to align them with Graven's writing style.
-You can include it with any files you need Claude to review, Do not modify/change the file or it may corrupt the style instructions and may cause improper proofing of your work.
-If the file becomes corrupt, you can always return here, to GothicNovel.Org and downloaded a fresh Graven Style Sheet.
-Enjoy!
+You can include it with any files that you need Claude to review.
+Ensure that the Graven Style Guide file is not altered in any way, as it may corrupt the review and proofing of your materials.
+If the file becomes corrupt, do not panic, since you can always return to this website, GothicNovel.Org, and downloaded a fresh, uncorrupted Graven Style Guide.
+The guide file will never expire, and can be used with Claude to review, edit, and update your personal writing as often as you require.